jgonzalezferrer/housing-sales-tseries/README.md

-# housing-sales-tseries: Modeling the new housing approvals in Spain from 1997 to 2013 as a Time Series in R.
+# housing-sales-tseries: Modeling the new housing approvals in Spain as a Time Series in R.

 The following is an analysis of time series data reflecting the number of new housing approvals per month over a timespan ranging from January 1997 to August 2013, as measured by the Spanish institution Banco de España (www.bde.es).